DBII 2019 Frequently Asked Questions

 Question: What if I don’t have the names of two DeafBlind people I can use for references?

 Answer: The point of this onsite training is to prepare interpreters to work with communities of DeafBlind people who use protactile ASL.
-If you are new to DeafBlind interpreting and don’t know specific DeafBlind people in your area, but can provide the names of other interpreters working with the DeafBlind community in your area, we will accept those names.
+If you are new to DeafBlind interpreting and don’t know specific DeafBlind people in your area, but can provide the names of other interpreters working with the DeafBlind community in your area, we may accept those names.
 There is an induction/supervision component of this training, so if you do not live close to a DeafBlind community, you will likely be unable to qualify for participation in this training cohort.

 Question: Do I need to submit letters of recommendation/reference?